- Send with Email

 We offer a number of RSS feeds where you can get the latest news on FRA publications, press releases, events, etc. For more details, please see the RSS section.

 We try to reach as broad an audience as possible by making our content available in multiple languages.
 This website is currently available in English, French and German.
 In addition, many of our publications, press releases and other content are available in other languages in PDF format.
 Enquiries may be sent to email@example.com in any official EU language.
 The FRA is committed to further developing its language policy according to the available resources.

 Privacy and data protection

 The Agency is committed to safeguarding the privacy of users of this website, while aiming to provide a personalised and valuable service.
-For more information, see the data protection statement.
+For more information, see the data protection page.